jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

 ### Device
 #### D2C
 ##### Messages
+The regular version of the simulator proposes a fully and open customizable process to create messages.
+The examples provided include messages such as:
 1. [Commissioning](##Commissioning) messages
 2. [Measured](####measureddata.json) data messages (aka telemetry)
 3. [Error](####error.json) messages (functional errors sent by devices)

+This version of the simulator has another approach.

 ##### Twins
 The device sends updated Reported Properties (Twins) after many operations/commands.